Donny Trương

 Scalia Law School

-As director of design and web services, I am responsible for the Scalia Law School web presence.
-From branding strategy to responsive design to front-end development to content management system administration, I strive to attract prospective students, enhance user experience, improve speed performance, tighten web security, and serve the law school’s community.
+Prior to the redesign/migration project in 2025, I was responsible for the Scalia Law School web presence.
+From branding strategy to responsive design to front-end development to content management system administration, I strived to attract prospective students, enhance user experience, improve speed performance, tighten web security, and serve the law school’s community.

 Responsive screenshots